cwnit/toolkits/collections/terraform/aws/aws-codepipeline/dynamic-pipeline/README.md

 # terraform dynamic pipeline

 ------------
+The current readme assumes that developers have a general understanding of AWS Codepipeline and have built a codepipeline preivously.
+If this is your first time looking at AWS Codepipeline please refer to other sameples provided by CWN that outline the basics of using AWS Codepipeoine.

 The Terraform Dynamic pipeline will allow terraform developers working in AWS to create an AWS Codepipeline with Dynamic Stages.
 The key to a dynamic pipline is centered around ensuring that the stages and actions are able to support each stage and an action in every stage.
 There are variations where people have gone for dynamic actions which can also work but if you want your entire pipeline to be dynamic than you need to consider the stage as the actual dynamic port of the pipeline.